AnisaRehman/AnisaRehman/README.md

 ### Hi there.
 I'm Anisa Rehman 👋

-- 🔭 I’m currently working on my thesis of M.Phill in Data Science
+- 🔭 I’m currently working on my thesis of M.Phill in Data Science.
-- 🌱 I’m currently learning Machine Learning models
-- 👯 I’m looking to collaborate on data analysis projects
-- 🤔 I’m working on financial modeling
+- 🌱 I love to learn and grow everyday.
+- 👯 python libraries i worked with
+    - Pandas
+    - Numpy
+    - Matplotlib
+    - Seaborn
+- 🤔 I can work efficiently with following tools
+    - Orange Data Mining
+    - Power Bi
+    - Exploratory.io
+    - Tableau
-- 💬 Ask ...
+- 💬 Ask . .
 - 📫 connect with me on:
     -  https://www.linkedin.com/in/anisa-rehman/
 - 😄